zakaahmed1/zakaahmed1/README.md

 ## 🚀 Goals for 2025

-- Earn the AWS AI Practitioner certification
+- Earn the AWS AI Practitioner certification :white_check_mark:
+- Get Databricks certificates in Data Engineering and Generative AI
+- Complete web page project exploring the roads in Birmingham

 ## 📫 Connect With Me